core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * When receiving a request addressed to the unicast address P_ADDR and port number P_PORT, the proxy forwards the request towards the CoAP group at G_ADDR:G_PORT leaving the URI path unchanged.

 * The address Dx_ADDR and port number Dx_PORT are also used by the proxy, which forwards an incoming request to that address towards the server at Sx_ADDR:Sx_PORT.
-The different Dx_ADDR are effectively 'proxy IP addresses' used to provide access to the servers.
+The different Dx_ADDR are effectively "proxy IP addresses" used to provide access to the servers.

 Note that this type of reverse-proxy implementation requires the proxy to use (potentially) a large number of distinct IP addresses, hence it is not very scalable.
 Instead, the type of reverse-proxy shown in the example in {{sec-reverse-proxies-examples-ex1}} uses only one IPv6 unicast address to provide access to all servers and all CoAP groups.